 It’s up to you to decide which style of kayak fishing shoe will suit your needs best – or you might like to try a selection depending on when and where you’re heading out.

-Perhaps one of the most important features of the best shoes for kayak fishing, is the grip.
+One of the most important features of the best shoes for kayak fishing is the grip.

 Which is why many anglers choose to wear something on their feet rather than go barefoot in hot weather.